-- Avoids the side effects of hormone therapies that are sometimes used to treat fibroids.
+- It avoids the side effects of hormone therapies that are sometimes used to treat fibroids.

-- Needs only a tiny incision, making it less invasive than other treatments such as myomectomy (surgical removal of uterine fibroids) or hysterectomy (removal of the entire uterus).
+- It needs only a tiny puncture, so it’s less invasive than other treatments such as myomectomy (surgical removal of uterine fibroids) or hysterectomy (removal of your uterus).

-What are the risks of a uterine artery embolization (UAE)?
+What are the risks of uterine artery embolization (UAE)?

-- Insertion of the catheter could damage other blood vessels in the area, or cause an infection.
-The risk of this occurring is less than 1 percent when UAE is performed by an experienced practitioner.
+- Infection: Inserting a catheter could damage other blood vessels in the area or cause an infection.

-- The embolic agent could be deposited in an unintended blood vessel, choking off blood supply to healthy tissue.
+- Injury to healthy tissue: The embolic agent could be deposited in the wrong blood vessel, cutting off blood supply to healthy tissue.

-- An allergic reaction to X-ray contrast dyes could occur.
+- Allergic reaction: An allergic reaction to X-ray contrast dyes or sedative medications could occur.